History of the national register establishment

-Which data types are stored?
-(Which entities are entered in the public register?
-Information on insolvency, financial reports ...)
+What types of data are stored? (which entities are entered in the public register, information regarding insolvency, financial reports...)

-Which documents are being filed/stored (files, book of documents, statutes, general meetings minutes ...)?
+Which documents are filed/stored? (files, book of documents, statutes, minutes of general meetings...)?

 How can I perform a search (and what are the available search criteria)?

 Information relating to companies is available directly from the MBR offices that are situated in Żejtun, Malta.

 The information can be found on the MBR portal.